 Liver Health for Dogs

-• Dog liver function support is most useful when it starts with what owners see—appetite shifts, nausea, pale stools—and then confirms the cause with veterinary testing.
+• Liver support starts with what you see—appetite shifts, nausea, pale stools—then confirms the cause with veterinary testing.

-• Seek urgent care for jaundice, repeated vomiting with weakness, collapse, bleeding signs, black stools, or a suddenly swollen abdomen.
+• Seek urgent care for jaundice, repeated vomiting with weakness, collapse, black stools, or a suddenly swollen belly.

 The First Clues Owners Notice When the Liver Is Struggling